 - Stormwater Management (Lead)

-The Stormwater Management Division has received approval to move forward with revised drainage improvements for both the Simmons Branch Phase II and the White Oak Lake project, which is a separate project that will follow approximately six months behind the construction of Simmons Branch.
-The reconstructed White Oak Lake will enhance the lake's normal pool, riser, emergency spillway, and top of dam elevations to reduce downstream flooding and meet infrastructure needs for the Simmons Branch Phase II project.
+The Stormwater Management Division received approval to move forward with revised drainage improvements for both the Simmons Branch Phase II and the White Oak Lake project, which is a separate project that will follow approximately six months behind the construction of Simmons Branch.
+The reconstructed White Oak Lake will reduce downstream flooding and meet infrastructure needs for the Simmons Branch Phase II project.

-The revised project design for Simmons Branch Phase II includes options to either replace or rehabilitate the current 700-foot concrete box culvert, which is located in the center of the project.
-Other changes to the design include increasing the size of the Pineview Drive culverts and a private driveway bridge at 3605 Swift Drive to significantly reduce flooding to to homes that are upstream.
+The revised project design for Simmons Branch Phase II includes replacing the 700-foot concrete box culvert, which is located in the center of the project, and increasing the size of the Pineview Drive culverts and a private driveway bridge at 3605 Swift Drive to reduce flooding to homes that are upstream.

 Several homes are experiencing first floor and garage flooding in the proximity of Pineview Drive and along Swift Drive, which are upstream of Lail Court, in flood events smaller than a 10-year flood.
 In addition, the existing box culvert along Swift Drive is undersized and in need of repair.
 The purpose of this project is to reduce street flooding on Swift Drive, minimize structural flooding of homes, eliminate channel bank erosion, and lower project costs.
 The final project will at a minimum meet the 10-year level and in some areas provide up to a 100-year level of service.